ChamodyaChiran/Tozed-S12-pro-openwrt/README.md

 * 📶 Band locking and cell locking for LTE modem

-* 📡 Carrier Aggregation (CA) optimization for faster and more stable mobile data connections

-* 💡 Custom LED configuration and Task Plan
+* 💡 Custom LED configuration

 * 💬 SMS utilities to read and send messages from supported modems

-* 🔐 PassWall for advanced proxy, VPN, and firewall control(optional)
+* 🔐 PassWall for advanced proxy, VPN, and firewall control(not available)

-* 🏠 HomeProxy for advanced proxy management(optional)
+* 🏠 HomeProxy for advanced proxy management(not available)

-* 🔄 Watchcat for auto-reboot and network monitoring

 * 🌐 Guest Wi-Fi support to isolate visitor traffic from your main network